The Pulse

 Color

 Car colors are beyond just what one prefers in terms of style, but they are a reflection of current trends, characteristics, value, and even technological changes that happen with color coordination.
-Now that we are in 2025, the United States has released a report on color popularity and some color might just surprise some drivers.
+Now that we are in 2025, the United States has released a report on color popularity and some colors might just surprise some drivers.

 According to the latest Kelley Blue Book report, there are specific colors that just seem to keep dominating in the world of cars.
-These colors are white, black, and grey.
+These colors are white, black, and gray.
 Of course, these colors come with different shades, with some being lighter, darker or bolder; however, these are the achromatic colors that keep dominating and still appealing to the eye of drivers and car buyers.

 This ranking is not based on a personal perspective or personal opinion; rather, it is based on industry analysis and the information shared here is drawn from an article by the Kelley Blue Book report that observes these kinds of trends, resale values, and production data just to see which colors are dominating in this season.
 If you are planning to purchase a car that will retain great value, keep reading this article.